beauregard-joshua/Into-The-Abyss-Story/characters/party/stool.md

 ## Trivia
 * During overworld travel, the players (and the dungeon master) would often forget about Stool, as he blended in with most of the backgrounds used.
-* While Stool was able to find food to eat, we was unable to prepare it.
+* While Stool was able to find food to eat, he was unable to prepare any of it.